How to overcome proximity bias in the workplace

 Written by Amberlicia Anthony Thane, Consultant Analyst

-Proximity bias became a hot topic recently and we have been considering the associated implications and advising on how to minimize its impact.
-As we see people slowly returning back to ‘normal,’ it is equally important to acknowledge that the future of work will never again be the same.
+Proximity bias has become a hot topic and we have been considering the associated implications and advising on how to minimize its impact.
+As we see people have returned back to ‘normal’ post-pandemic, it is important to acknowledge that the future of work will never again be the same.
 There is no one-size-fits-all approach that can be universally applied from one organization to another.
 The workplace will now consist of employees who exclusively work virtually, some on-site, and some hybrid.

 While these varied ways of work choices offer a greater level of flexibility that many employees crave, there are some challenges that can arise.
-One of the biggest potential pitfalls of managing a team with different working arrangements – or even geographical locations – is the growing prevalence of proximity bias.
+One of the biggest potential pitfalls of managing a team with different working arrangements – or even geographical locations – is the growing prevalence of proximity bias in the workplace.

-Proximity bias is the idea that employees with close physical proximity to their company leaders will be perceived as better workers and ultimately find more success in the workplace than their remote counterparts.
+Proximity bias is the idea that employees with close physical proximity to their company leaders will be perceived as better workers and ultimately find more success in the workplace in comparison to their remote counterparts.
 In sum, proximity bias is when leaders show preference toward employees who are in their immediate vicinity.

 Why is it important to be aware of proximity bias?

 It isn’t difficult to see how the trend of proximity bias originates.
 We tend to have a closer relationship with those we see regularly versus those that we only see occasionally.
-And while this is human nature, it is important that leaders become more aware of it.
+And while this is human nature, it is important that leaders become more aware of proximity bias, and especially the negative impact it can have on an organization.

-One of the major pitfalls it can create is accidental favoritism just by the fact that one spends a lot more time with those in closer proximity.
+One of the major pitfalls that proximity bias in the workplace can create is accidental favoritism just by the fact that one spends a lot more time with those in closer proximity.
 This can then lead to managers making decisions about hiring, performance, and promotion based on familiarity rather than objective criteria.

 How does proximity bias effect remote employees?